Rainbow-Dreamer/sf2_loader/README.md

-To get current soundfont id, bank number and preset number of a given channel, you can use `channel_info` function, which returns a tuple `(sfid, bank, preset, preset_name)`.
+To get current soundfont id, bank number and preset number of a given channel, you can use `channel_info` function, which returns a tuple `(sfid, bank, preset)`.

 ```python
 loader.channel_info(channel=None)